IrishOtaku/PythonAssignment/Experimental/READMEFIRST.txt

 I wrote the code, and my mother helped me write how to use the program and how to structure it in a ellgible manner.

-She also helped with the data dictionary and i took care of screenshots
+She also helped with the data dictionary and i took care of screenshots.

+I was also found out that I was actually assigned a team but actually he was not in till the entire time of my duration as well when I managed to finish the code myself, which I emailed with screenshot I provided.